Skip to content

 notouch desktop screenshot

 One of those unforeseen challenges?
 The configuration and management of a network of endpoints.
 A diverse hardware environment made up of devices from various vendors, some aging devices, some new devices, some desktop PCs, some thin clients, different versions of Windows, etc., means that finding the right configuration for the clients can be cumbersome.
-This challenge can create a speed-bump in the initial adoption of VDI, when organizations cannot justify the cost of invest in new hardware; or it can create headaches later on in the process, when existing hardware becomes outdated and obsolete but the budget for a hardware overhaul just isn’t enough.
+This challenge can create a speed-bump in the initial adoption of VDI when organizations cannot justify the cost of investing in new hardware, or it can create headaches later on in the process when existing hardware becomes outdated but the budget for a hardware overhaul just isn’t enough.

-This situation is exactly why NoTouch Desktop exists.
-NoTouch is a hardware agnostic operating and management environment for Server Based Computing, Virtual Desktop, Terminal Services and Remote Desktop environments.
+This situation is exactly why NoTouch exists.
+NoTouch is a hardware-agnostic operating and management environment for server-based computing, Virtual Desktop, Terminal Services and Remote Desktop environments.
 It’s made up of three components: a minimal-footprint OS (NoTouch Receiver), a central administration solution (NoTouch Center), and a virtual appliance (Stratodesk Virtual Appliance).
 And just how does NoTouch effectively tackle the endpoint challenge associated with VDI implementation?

 • Finally, Stratodesk Virtual Appliance is a zero-install way to run NoTouch Center AND an enterprise-grade PXE boot stack for NoTouch Desktop.
 It is a 64bit Linux-based Virtual Appliance preconfigured to run in VMware ESXi, Citrix XenServer, Microsoft Hyper-V and various desktop/workstation products.

 Don’t let a potential endpoint nightmare stop you and your organization from taking advantage of all of the other amazing benefits that a well-designed VDI environment can offer.
-Test out NoTouch Desktop today, and make your endpoint nightmares a thing of the past!
+Test out NoTouch today, or sign up for a live demo and make your endpoint nightmares a thing of the past!

 author avatar